Lydia Farley Shows Off Incredible Figure In A White Bikini

 Her skimpy bikini top also enabled her to show off a glimpse of her cleavage, a move that fans fell in love with.

 The model paired her risqué bikini with a pair of white converse to keep it chic.
-She accessorized with multiple pendants and hoop earrings, while she let her brunette tresses down to pull off a very sultry look.
+She accessorized with multiple pendants and hoop earrings, while she kept her brunette tresses down to pull off a very sultry look.

 Finally, she wore very little makeup and stood against a wall to pose for the snap.